RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 Going back to the Elder Futhark, this rune had a clear /z/ sound.
 Old English didn't have a reason to use this rune because the ᛋ rune already covered this sound.
 It was eventually used for /ks/ like the latin letter "x".

 However, now we are back in the same position where we don't need a distinct /ks/ sound because other runes can already cover this.
+But as English has developed, our need to distinguish between /s/ and /z/ has also grown.
 So we can reach back to the Elder Futhark and keep that original /z/ sound.

 In Old Germanic languages, it was common to have a /z/ (ᛉ) on the ends of words because of the case system.
 What is nice about going back to the original /z/ sound for this rune is that in English, it returns to being very commonly used on the ends of words because of the English genitive case, among other things.